Silver Airways to cease all operations June 11, officials say - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-FORT LAUDERDALE, FLA.
+FORT LAUDERDALE-HOLLYWOOD INTERNATIONAL AIRPORT, FLA.
 (WSVN) - Silver Airways, a Broward-based airline company, will shut down all operations as of Wednesday, according to officials.

 According to the company, all credit card purchases should be refunded.